 Make the Vendor Prove It

 It’s easy to get carried away when browsing vendor websites, and the providers can do an excellent job of selling you on capabilities that, while they are nice to have, don’t really move the needle for your use case or situation.
 Avoid taking product demos with providers that only want to show you examples of their preferred product capabilities, and make the representative show you only the analytic features relevant to you.

 You can also ask prospective vendors to provide references than can attest to the tool’s competency in a similar situation.
 In-vertical references are best, so we recommend asking for first-hand accounts from similar-size organizations that do business in related industries and analyze similar data types.
 It’s not about selecting the best overall tool, it’s about selecting the best tool for your (very) specific set of circumstances.

-Data analytics and BI software is just like anything else, and will require some post-buy to get fully up-and-running.
-Some cost-of-ownership realities to keep in mind include support and services (are they included indefinitely, or for a specific amount of time?), training and certification (do your users need a crash course?), and data storage and maintenance (are there managed services?).
+Data analytics and BI software are just like anything else and will require some post-buy to get fully up and running.
+Some cost-of-ownership realities to keep in mind include support and services (are they included indefinitely or for a specific amount of time?), training and certification (do your users need a crash course?), and data storage and maintenance (are there managed services?).
 There’s also the scalability question again; if your users require more support, functionality, etc, then the price will increase.

 We often highlight emerging providers in our Vendors to Watch series, which we release on an annual basis.
 We also recommend checking out other resources, as the smaller providers make up in feature capabilities and add-ons what they lack in verified user reviews or testimonials.
 Sometimes you can hit a home run and find an analytics tool that fits perfectly into your environment and provides just what you need.